epfl-ml4ed/runai-tutorial/README.md

           claimName: runai-ml4ed-frej-ml4eddata1  # The name of the PVC that this volume will use.
 ```

-To get your UserID and GroupID, visite your profile on the EPFL website:
+To get your UserID and GroupID, visit your profile on the EPFL website:

 ![image](profile.png)

 Where is my file?
 Where can I access it?
 Need to see with your lab or with IC where is the PVC connected to.

+## Specific details for members of the ML4ED lab

 For ML4ED (ask me for the password later):